samsheffield/Narrative_Design/docs/week7.md

 ## Review/playtest finished Interactive Fiction prototypes
 Let's play your games!
 - Share your links (and passwords on the Discord)
-- Play as many games in the browser as time allows and leave feedback for the designer in the itch.io comments __and on the paper forms which I provide.__
+- Play as many games in the browser as time allows and leave feedback for the designer in the itch.io comments.
 - When you finish leaving feedback on all of your peers' games, you are free to leave!

 ### Guidelines for feedback
-Online feedback:
-- Can be more general in nature.
-What was successful?
-What could use more attention?

-Paper feedback:
 - Briefly summarize the plot for the game you just played.
 - Describe the ending did you received.
 - Note any issues that hindered/affected your playthrough, or anything else that was unclear.
+- Did the audiovisual media contribute to the game?
+How?
 - Describe one memorable moment.
 Something you enjoyed or found interesting.
-- __Turn these in to me this evening before you leave.__ I will distribute them to each designer next class.

 # Homework